jazad136/aws-luckynumgen-java/README.md

 - 08/11 : (MISSED UPDATE) Nothing reported
 - 08/12 : Update the handler for gen 4-6 to use single threads to upload files / then inputs 7-9 parallel threads.
 Test Perf Later
 - (inputs 1-3 don't update to cloud at all for now)
 - 08/13 : Add capabilities to store numbers generated.
-Focus how input numbers 4,5,6 can trigger upload to S3 sequentially.
+Focus on making input numbers 4,5,6 trigger upload to S3 sequentially.
 Test other #s later.

 NOTES: